T.J. Miller

 Todd Joseph Miller (born June 4, 1981) is an American stand-up comedian, actor, producer, and screenwriter.
 He played Erlich Bachman in the HBO sitcom Silicon Valley (2014–2017) and the Marvel Comics character Weasel in the superhero comedy film Deadpool (2016) and its 2018 sequel.

 Miller took supporting roles in comedies such as Yogi Bear (2010), Seeking a Friend for the End of the World (2012), and Goon: Last of the Enforcers (2017) as well in action films such as Unstoppable (2010), Transformers: Age of Extinction (2014), Ready Player One (2018), and Underwater (2020).
-He also voiced characters in the How to Train Your Dragon films (2010–2014) and the television series DreamWorks Dragons (2012–2018), as well as Big Hero 6 (2014) and The Emoji Movie (2017).
+He also voiced characters in the How to Train Your Dragon films (2010–2014) and the television series DreamWorks Dragons (2012–2018), as well as Big Hero 6 (2014), Hell and Back (2015) and The Emoji Movie (2017).

 Early life and education

-Miller was born in Denver, Colorado, the son of Leslie Miller, a clinical psychologist, and Kent Miller, an attorney from Chanute, Kansas.
+Todd Joseph Miller was born on June 4, 1981, in Denver, Colorado, the son of Leslie Miller, a clinical psychologist, and Kent Miller, an attorney from Chanute, Kansas.
 He attended Graland Country Day School and graduated from Denver's East High School, where he participated in drama productions.

 In 2003, Miller graduated from George Washington University in Washington, D.C., with a B.A. in psychology with a concentration in persuasion theory and social influence.
-At GWU, he was a member of the comedy group recess and the Lambda chapter of Phi Sigma Kappa fraternity.
+At GWU, he was a member of the comedy group Recess.
 While in college, Miller studied the circus arts at Frichess Theatre Urbain in Paris and attended the British American Drama Academy in London, where he studied Shakespeare for a summer.